serverless/dashboard/docs/faq.md

 ## Pricing and Costs

 **How much does Serverless Console cost?**
-Serverless Console is free for the first 1,000 transactions!
+Serverless Console is free to start but has a limited number of transactions.
+You can track your progress while using the app in the sidebar.

-After that Serverless Console is priced per 100,000 Transactions for the Pro Tier, and per Million transactions for the Enterprise tier.
+After the free trial Serverless Console is priced per 100,000 Transactions for the Pro Tier, and per Million transactions for the Enterprise tier.

 Got to your settings page to sign up today.